josh-collinsworth/joco-sveltekit/src/routes/blog/posts/lets-learn-css-variables.md

 That's obviously a huge pain, because you've got to do a large-scale find-and-replace now.
 With some text editor know-how, it's not too big a deal, but things can be missed or even changed when they weren't supposed to be if you're not careful, especially when dealing with multiple stylesheets (or, _\*shudder\*_, CSS _outside_ of stylesheets).

+Fortunately for us, this is the black-and-white part of the infomercial where the poor, hapless CSS author says “there’s got to be a better way,” and the announcer cheerfully replies, “well, now there is!” as the world bursts into color.
+Enter CSS variables!

-<Highlight>Fortunately for us, this is the black-and-white part of the infomercial where the poor, hapless CSS author says “there’s got to be a better way,” and the announcer cheerfully replies, “well, now there is!” as the world bursts into color.
-Enter CSS variables!</Highlight>
+<Callout class="former-highlight">Fortunately for us, this is the black-and-white part of the infomercial where the poor, hapless CSS author says “there’s got to be a better way,” and the announcer cheerfully replies, “well, now there is!” as the world bursts into color.
+Enter CSS variables!</Callout>

 ## CSS Variable Basics